-With MDU homes fiber connected, both network usage and customer satisfaction can increase exponentially. using the speed of light, town homes, apartments, condominimums, retirement homes and more can receive the most advanced broadband services available today, and into the future.
+With MDU homes fiber connected, both network usage and customer satisfaction can increase exponentially in town homes, apartments, condominimums, retirement homes and users can receive the most advanced broadband services available today, and into the future.

 Multiple Dwelling Units can be placed into two broad categories, often referred to as "Greenfield' and "Brownfield."

 Both types of developments are identical given they represent a high number of potential subscribers in a relatively compact footprint.
 Logically, the OSP costs to reach the 40 residents in an apartment building will likely be much cheaper than the dollars to reach 40 single family homes spread out over several city blocks.